mchav/mchav.github.io/_posts/2016-11-20-a-simple-server-in-frege.md

 	os.close
 ```

 There you have it!
-A simple server with all important parts in function land.
+A simple server with all important parts in Frege land.
 This seems a little extraneous but I assure you with a more involved handler it is worth trudging through the boilerplate.
-Chances are with the adoptino of Frege and the availability of external libraries in Frege a lot of the boilerplate may disappear.
+Chances are with the adoption of Frege and the availability of external libraries in Frege a lot of the boilerplate may disappear.
 Hopefully this motivates someone to contribute to a wonderful language community!

 [The project is available on Github gist.](https://gist.github.com/mchav/ec2a5527d0d43f649aee6b2692a3628a)